 Eight of the 11 students opted for “jail over bail” and chose to serve time behind bars as a symbol of the struggle for equality.
 Among those jailed were Patricia Stephens, the leader of the sit-in, and her sister Priscilla.

 While imprisoned, Patricia wrote a letter about her experience and her thoughts on civil rights, which reached leaders like Martin Luther King Jr. and Jackie Robinson.
 King wrote back to Stephens: “…you are suffering to make men free.”
-Almost three years later, King authored his own letter from jail inspired by the courageous students from Tallahassee.
+Almost three years later, King authored his own letter from jail.

 Patricia Stephens Due married fellow civil rights activist John Due in 1963 and continued to be a leader in the Civil Rights Movement in Florida.

 Three students tried with unlawful assembly in connection with a March 12 lunch counter sit-in demonstration photographed on a street outside city hall in Tallahassee during a recess called because of a bomb threat.
 They are, left to right, Vecient Moore of Florida A & M University, John J. Poland of Florida State University, and Robert F. Kemp of Florida A & M University.

 Florida A&M University students on a protest march: Tallahassee (1960)

 Students protesting the arrest of 23 of their classmates who took part in lunch counter demonstrations.
 The students carry signs reading "Give us back our students,” and “We will not fight mobs.”
 About 250 students took part in the march, which reportedly was brought under control by tear gas.
 The man in the black sweater at the far right is William Larkins, FAMU's student government president.